slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 <!--
 > *"The greatest muscle you can build is urgency.
 Decrease the time between having an idea and getting it done.
 Everything changes."  -- x@codie_sanchez*

+-- x\@naval] * You think you’re being productive but no, actually you’re just busy.
-+ x@naval -- Q: What is overrated?
+-- x\@naval] * Q: What is overrated?
 A: “Hard work is really overrated.
 How hard you work matters a lot less in the modern economy.
 Q: What is underrated?
 A: Judgment.
 Judgment is underrated.

-- 6 months of focus and hard work can put you 5 years ahead in life.
++ 6 months of focus and hard work can put you 5 years ahead in life.
-- Focus on adaptability not effectiveness
++ Focus on adaptability not effectiveness
-- how to say no?
++ how to say no?
 I’m busy.
 Is a excuse for not doing something we don’t feel like doing.
-- If you’re not turning off part of your audience, then you’re not going to be fascinating,» she says; «you’re not going to be memorable."*
++ If you’re not turning off part of your audience, then you’re not going to be fascinating,» she says; «you’re not going to be memorable."*
-- maker days and manager days
++ maker days and manager days
-- parkinson’s law — if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
++ parkinson’s law — if you have all day to do a job it will probably take you the whole day but if you only have two hours you will find a way of doing it in two hours.
 Give tasks a deadline.
-- Strategic laziness as a leverage point.
++ Strategic laziness as a leverage point.
-- taking care of yourself is productivity
++ taking care of yourself is productivity
-- work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort. try to hit 10% of your followers instead of trying to hit all of them at the same time.
++ work is a queue of queues. trying hard is not the key to success. this not mean that you don’t put your best effort.
++ try to hit 10% of your followers instead of trying to hit all of them at the same time.
 -->

 > *"As few as you can, as many as you must."